livepeer/docs/docs/video-miners/getting-started/quickstart/quickstart-guide.md

 - [Transcoder](/video-miners/core-concepts/roles-and-responsibilities#types-of-video-miners)

-This guide focuses on the steps necessary to participate as a combined Orchestrator / Transcoder.
+This guide focuses on the steps necessary to participate as a [combined Orchestrator/Transcoder](/video-miners/core-concepts/architecture).

 ### Install `livepeer`